mthcht/ThreatHunting-Keywords/_false_positives/false_positives_offensive_keywords.md

+This page lists expected behaviors for certain keywords you might encounter during threat hunting sessions.
+If you're using these lists as part of your detection rules and creating exclusions, I strongly recommend making the exclusions as specific as possible to avoid overly broad filters.
+Keep in mind that attackers could exploit poorly defined exclusions.
+This resource is intended solely as a reference to help document expected behaviors and assist with large-scale triage by providing potential explanations for the results you observe.

-*Help me populate this page with the expected false positives you've encountered during your hunt.
+*Help me populate this page with the expected behaviors you've encountered during your hunt.
 If a keyword is not relevant, we will completely remove it from the hunting list.*

 ---